rubyonracetracks/tutorial-rails-rubymn2/06-02-opening_show.md

   helper_method :may_view_project
   # END: private section
 ```
 * Enter the command "sh testc.sh".
-The controller test fails because of a missing template.
+3 tests fail because of a missing template.
 * Enter the command "touch app/views/openings/show.html.erb" to provide the template.
 (You'll add content to it later.)
 * Enter the command "sh testc.sh".
 All tests should now pass.
 * Enter the command "sh git_check.sh".
 All tests should pass, and there should be no offenses.